banjolina-jolie/WeJammin/README.md

 tracks to be "jammed on".
 So lay down a rhythm... then record a couple leads!
 Or record a beatbox then rap over it!

 The tracks are persistent as long as someone doesn't click the [x] button.
 Stay tuned for authenticated user profiles and separate rooms to jam in!
+Oh ya and it only works with Chrome at the moment...

 This app uses: